How to Plant Peppers in Containers: A Step-by-Step Guide

 Best Temperatures for Peppers

-Cover your plants or bring your planting boxes indoors if cold conditions are on the way.
+Cover your plants or bring your planting boxes indoors if cold conditions are approaching.

 How Often Should You Water Container Peppers

-Peppers need consistent moisture, but too much water can lead to root rot.
+Peppers require consistent moisture, but too much water can cause root rot.
 That's especially true if your gardening container lacks drainage.

 A good rule of thumb is to check the top inch of soil—if it feels dry, it’s time to water.
 However, you may need to water daily on 90-degree days in July and August.
 You might even need to water twice daily if you have a small planter.